kahramanX/Joke-App/README.md

 But not just joke
 You get a random photo, and translated an chucknorris joke -_-

 İf Yandex translate api doesn't work, don't worry.
-Because my account balance have been limited thanks
+Because my account balance have been limited. thanks